LorenzoM1997/Deep-tic-tac-toe/README.md

 ## Versions
 In the file "dd_ttt.py" several improvement have been made in the algorithm.
 The player is now enclosed in a class and the algorithm has been modified to implement a Double-DQN.
 The loss reached is equivalent or lower than the one achieved by DQN.
 However, the best final policy achieved still belongs to DQN.
 This is the reason why both version are available at the moment.
 In the future, we expect the Double-DQN to achieve better results.

+The latest version is in the main.py, which uses a simple monte carlo tree search to explore the possibilities.

 ## Run
+To run the Monte Carlo Tree Search algorithm, type in your terminal
+    python main.py

 To run the DQN algorithm, type in your terminal

     python3 ttt.py